sizeofvoid/libopeninput/doc/user/pointer-acceleration.rst

 The fallback acceleration may be used for different types of movements, it is strongly recommended that this acceleration function is a constant function.

-For example, a physical mouse usually has two movement types: pointer movement and scroll (wheel) movement.
-As there is no separate movement type for scroll yet, scroll movement is be accelerated using the Fallback acceleration function.
-Pointer movements is accelerated using the Motion acceleration function.
-If no Motion acceleration function is set, the Fallback acceleration function is used.
+For example, a touchpad has multiple movement types: pointer movement, scroll movement, zoom movement (pinch), etc. As there is no separate movement type for zoom yet, zoom movement is accelerated using the Fallback acceleration function.
+Pointer movement is accelerated using the Motion acceleration function, and Scroll movement is accelerated using the Scroll acceleration function.
+If no Motion/Scroll acceleration function is set, the Fallback acceleration function is used.

 When using custom acceleration profile, any calls to set the speed have no